asyncapi/glee/docs/pages/installation.md

 ## Glee Installation

-Before installing Glee into your project, make sure you have pre-installed [AsyncAPI CLI](https://github.com/asyncapi/cli) tool.
+Before installing Glee into your project, make sure you have pre-installed NPM, NodeJs and [AsyncAPI CLI](https://github.com/asyncapi/cli) tools on your system.

 The best way to get started with Glee is by using AsyncAPI CLI, which sets up everything automatically for you.
 To create a project, run: